-Policies regarding appropriate attire are covered in the policies and procedures of the Office of Student Affairs of the Texas Tech University Health Science Center El Paso Paul L. Foster School of Medicine.
-In addition, policies specific to the TECHS Center are outlined in the TECHS Policy for Students and Other Training Participants.
+Policies regarding appropriate attire are covered in the policies and procedures of the Office of Student Affairs of the Texas Tech University Health Science Center Paul L. Foster School of Medicine.
+In addition, policies specific to TECHS are outlined in the TECHS Policy for Students and Other Training Participants.
 Students can find a copy of the TECHS Policy posted on Elentra.